sandrarawat/benchmarking-algorithms/README.md

 # benchmarking-algorithms

-A Java Benchmarking program to compare the average running times of five Sorting Algorithms:<space><space><space><space>*<space>
+A Java Benchmarking program to compare the average running times of five Sorting Algorithms.
-  Bubble Sort
-  Heap Sort
-  Bucket Sort
-  Insertion Sort
-  Quick Sort

 Both worst and best times are displayed to gain a greater view of each sorting algorithm.
 Repository also contains a Project Report, detailing and examining the selected algorithms and concludes results.